 At least 180 people are injured and hundreds have been reported missing.

 At Least 10 Dead as Wildfires Rage in Northern California

 At Least 17 Dead, Over 100 Injured in Northern California Wildfires

-Elderly Couple Perish in California Wildfire, Together Since Grade School
+Elderly Couple Perish in California Wildfire, Together Since Grade Schoolzbetsdastcxwvyfbtvuqdaxatsvdwfearf

 At Least 21 Dead in Northern California Wildfires